screeps/docs/source/contributed/ps_ubuntu.md

 sudo adduser --disabled-password --gecos "" screeps
 ```

 Next we change to that user and run the rest of the setup.
+Since we can not log in as the user directly we have to use the `su` command to change users.
+You'll want to remember this for any time you want to run as the screeps user, such as when debugging or installing new mods on your server.

 ```shell
 sudo su screeps